shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 #### updateAccountFull()
 The [updateAccountFull](./api/interface/setup/updateAccountFull) function is used to update an account in our application's database.
 It provides three arguments.

-- `wrappedState` - The wrapped data of the account to update
+- `wrappedState` - the wrapped data of the account to update
-- `localCache` - Your local application cache
+- `localCache` - your local application cache
-- `applyResponse` - The response object generated from the `apply` function
+- `applyResponse` - the response object generated from the `apply` function

 Grab the `accountId`, `accountCreated`, and `data` fields from `wrappedState` and put them into separate variables.
 Create two more variables, `hashBefore` and `hashAfter`: `hashBefore` should be the account's current hash, and `hashAfter` will be calculated using the `crypto` module.
 Then, update the account hash using `hashAfter` and your database with the new account like so: